tamalika01/makaut-successpath/README.md

 ### 🔭  **About this Project**

 A website to store all our semester resources which will be helpful to our college students while preparing for examinations.
-We used google drive to store our resources and html, css, javaScript for building the website.
+We used google drive to store our resources and html, css, javaScript, Java for building the website.
 <br>